g-les/g-les.github.io/README.md

-I like finding new ways to help track and disrupt state-aligned threats
+I like finding new ways to help detect, track, and disrupt state-aligned threats